Irisbus Crossway

-The IVECO Bus Crossway is an urban and intercity bus produced by IVECO Bus since 2006.
+The Iveco Bus Crossway is an urban and intercity bus produced by Iveco Bus since 2006.

 Features

 Body is semi-self-supporting with frame and engine with manual gearbox and automatic gearbox placed to the rear ('pusher bus').
 Only rear axle is powered.
 All axles use air suspension.
 On the right side are two or three doors.
 Interior seating is cloth.
-The drivers cab is integral with the rest of the vehicle.
+The driver's cab is integral with the rest of the vehicle.

 Production and operation

 In 2006, the Crossway was put into serial production.
 In 2013 a modernised version was introduced, with a Euro VI engine and a refreshed appearance.

 Irisbus Crossway (2006–2013)

 Launched in 2006 and continued production until 2013, it was the first vehicle to comply with the Euro IV Emission Standards, the ABS and ASR are standard equipment.

 The Irisbus Crossway was offered in four lengths: